george-swift/math-magicians/README.md

 - Meeting model client requirements

 ## Features
 A fully functional calculator that performs arithmetic operations.
-The following operations are supported: `addition, subtraction, multiplication, division, percentage, negation`.
-All operations to follow BODMAS principle
+The following operations are supported: `addition, subtraction, multiplication, division, percentage, negation, decimals`.
+For evaluations longer than 12 values, the calculator returns an exponential form.
+The operation carried out is displayed in the top left corner.
+Use the `AC` button to clear the display

 ## Prerequisites
 - Internet Connection